Advances in Digital Pathology

 Today’s digital pathology scanners can capture and process images within a minute, adjust them to multiple magnifications, and handle large volumes of slides.

-Digital Pathology Image Analysis Software
+Digital Pathology Workflow with Image Analysis Software

-Image acquisition management within the software and pattern analysis on digitized images enable the interpretation of pathology information for clinical diagnosis.
+Image acquisition management within the laboratory software system and pattern analysis on digitized images enable the interpretation of pathology information for clinical diagnosis.
 Pathologists can evaluate and compare their diagnoses with historical data that is stored in the cloud and processed within the same image analysis software.

 Diagnostic digital pathology thus supports reproducible interpretations, empirical measurements, and increased confidence in the pathologist’s findings.